nx98304/HoneyPot/README.md

   - **Remove** `Plugins/PH_Fixes/PH_Fixes_HoneyPot.dll`.
   - (If you are really worried, be sure to make backups before removal/replacement!)
 - The **card face of coordinate cards** now displays all HS mods correctly, no longer just a bunch of purple shapes.
-- **F12 key** for _applying_ HoneyPot shaders is no longer needed (and no longer functional).
+- **F12 key** for _applying_ HoneyPot shaders is **no longer needed** (and no longer overlaps functionality with the in-game console/Unity Runtime Editor).
 Both in the main game and the studio.
 - Fixed issue where _skinned_ accessories for head/face will conflict with **BonesFramework** code.
 - Improved color customization for both HS and PH clothings/accessories:
   - All accessories are forced-colorable as they have always been, but some color properties were not controlled correctly in the past.
     - Especially some 2-color setup accessories and clothings.
   - HoneyPot used to force-color all bras and shorts (including PH ones), but that function was lost for some time.
 Now it's back.
   - Can further force all non-colorable clothings (including PH ones) by setting `ForceColor=TRUE` in `UserData/modprefs.ini`.
-    - **This will make some of your old cards' and scenes' clothings to change color.** You can just change the color back in chara maker because they are now adjustable, but if you find this troublesome, then just don't set this modpref option.
+    - **This will make some of your old cards' and scenes' clothings to change color.** You can just change the color back in chara maker because they are now adjustable.
+If you find this troublesome, just don't save anything and remove this modpref option.
   - Non-colorable clothings & accessories usually imply their materials have only 1 main color to begin with.
 So in the color UI, the sub color options will show up, but are mostly useless.
 - A note: the **Standard_555** shader that was added back in 1.4.6 was not transplanted from Unity 5.3.x.
 Thanks Doodoo for pointing this out.

 ### Requirements & Installation
 - HoneyPot is still an IPA mod for now, but make sure your PH installation has **BepInEx**.
-BepInEx doesn't have to be the latest, as HoneyPot mainly just needs **Harmony v2** in the BepinEx folder.
+BepInEx doesn't have to be the latest (up to BepInEx 5.4.5 has been tested. **Newer BepInEx version actually may not work**), as HoneyPot mainly just needs **Harmony v2** in the BepInEx folder.
 - Download from the releases page and extract the zip into PH root folder.
 When in doubt, download the _all package and just overwrite all files.
 (Backup your `HoneyPot/shader.txt` if needed) ; if you have been keeping updated, download the _trim package that only contain the updated files.
+  - **If you downloaded the _all package, and are upgrading from HoneyPot 1.4.5 or earlier directly**, do a complete clean run by also removing `HoneyPot/HoneyPotInspector.txt`.

 ### How to Use
 - `HoneyPot/HoneyPotInspector.exe` to generate `HoneyPot/HoneyPotInspector.txt`. **Without this pre-processed txt file, HoneyPot won't work properly.**
-- **If you somehow want to make the inspector exe do a complete clean run** (maybe your txt was lost or corrupted), delete `HoneyPot/FileDateMap.txt` first before running inspector.
-Because if FileDateMap is present, it keeps the inspector from looking into related HS mods and repopulating the txt with correct data.
+- **If you want to make the inspector exe do a complete clean run** (maybe your txt was lost or corrupted), delete both `HoneyPot/HoneyPotInspector.txt` and `HoneyPot/FileDateMap.txt` first before running inspector.
 - If you see any **Purple Color of Error**, the first thing to do is to run the `HoneyPotInspector.exe` and try again, because you probably forget to do it.
 - `HoneyPot/shader.txt` to do the shader remapping.
 You can try to add new shader remapping rules here.
 See [How to use shader.txt effectively](#how-to-use-shadertxt-effectively).
 (The Material Editor mod makes it a lot easier to find suitable remap targets).
 - If you see issues that are not Purple Color of Error, or *still* seeing Purple Color of Error despite having run HoneyPotInspector, please consult the [Known Issues](#known-issues) section.
 - `UserData/modprefs.ini` options:
   - set `DoTransport=FALSE` to make HoneyPot NOT adding swimsuits to bras and shorts categories in chara maker.
-  - set `ForceColor=TRUE` to make HoneyPot make all not-already-colorable clothings colorable.
+  - set `ForceColor=TRUE` to make HoneyPot make all not-already-colorable clothings colorable. **This will make some of your old cards' and scenes' clothings to change color.** You can just change the color back in chara maker because they are now adjustable.
+If you find this troublesome, just don't save anything and remove this modpref option.
 ```
 [HoneyPot]
 DoTransport=FALSE